mirageglobe/devopsjourney/src/book.md

 # chapter 0 - getting started from zero

+Skip this chapter if you already have a nice setup with your laptop, and development environment.
 You may have come from various backgrounds, front end developer, backend developer, sys admin, freelancer design or even an accountant wanting to pick up some skills on development.
 This mob book will be covering topics on a wide spectrum of software development methods and technologies under the sun; so we will have you covered.

 A few things to get yourself embarked on this journey.